How much do long-distance movers cost?

 - Line-haul — the base transportation charge based on actual weight × per-mile tariff.
 Usually the largest line on the invoice.

-- Fuel surcharge — a published percentage that updates with diesel prices.
-Typically 6–14% of line-haul.
+- Fuel surcharge — a published percentage that updates with diesel prices, applied to the line-haul charge.

 - Accessorials — stairs, long carry, shuttle service, elevator reservations.
 Itemized on the bill.